oasis-tcs/csaf/csaf_2.1/prose/edit/src/safety-security-and-data-protection.md

   > Additional, supporting mitigation measures like retrieving only CSAF documents from trusted sources and check their integrity and
   > signature before parsing the document SHOULD be in place to reduce the risk further.

+The distribution requirements of CSAF data allow to specify domains as the value of the HTTP header `Access-Control-Allow-Origin`.
+While a wildcard (`*`) as header value usually prevents implementing browsers from sending credentials during the CORS request, the restriction to specified domains often enables sending credentials.
+As such configuration is more complex, there is a higher risk of misconfiguration.
+Furthermore, this might leak information about internal structures or tools used.
+Given that credentials from a browser are a potent tool in the event of an attack, restricting the origins seems to imply a higher risk and therefore less secure than allowing all domains without credentials.

 -------